 Unlike The Gallery of Lost Art, the Walker's project was managed internally.
 Staff from within the museum managed the curation, website development, and dissemination of the catalogue.
 According to Bautista's analysis of On Performativity, this approach to project management is advantageous.
 She claims that "by not outsourcing as much work they (the Walker) gained flexibility, control, and creativity with their digital projects."
 However, the Walker also experienced the limitations of this method.
 The website had to adhere to the design expectations and publication standards extant in the institution.
 Certain staff members bore the responsibility of carrying out new procedures for the project, within a space that was unaccustomed to, and sometimes repellant of, such work.
-As the following section will elucidate
+As the following section will elucidate further, producing the deliverable internally may have ostensibly simplified the project maintenance scenario, but it also seems to have delayed the long-term project planning processes.

-582 Original "About," page.
+&lt;sup>582 Original "About," page.
 Available to the author courtesy of Mark Breslin of ISO.

-583 Walker Art Center "Living Collections Catalogue: Volume I," accessed February 2, 2019, http://walkerart.org/collections/publications/performativity.
+Walker Art Center "Living Collections Catalogue: Volume I," accessed February 2, 2019, http://walkerart.org/collections/publications/performativity.

-584 Bautista, Museums in the Digital Age, 80-81.
+&lt;sup>584 Bautista, Museums in the Digital Age, 80-81.